Jocelyn Barrow: Personal life

 Jocelyn Barrow was married in 1970 to barrister Henderson (Hendy) Downer (d.
 January 2023) of Lincoln's Inn and the Jamaican Bar, and they lived in Long Yard, Lamb's Conduit Street.
 She died aged 90 on 9 April 2020, having been admitted to University College Hospital.

 Honours and legacy

 In 1972, Barrow was awarded the OBE for work in the field of education and community relations.
 In 1992, her work in broadcasting and her contribution to the work of the European Union as the UK member of the Economic and Social Committee was recognised by her being appointed DBE, the first black woman thus to be honoured as a "Dame".

 She was voted one of the "100 Great Black Britons" in the campaign launched by Every Generation Media in 2003, and in the 2020 relaunched list and accompanying book.

 She received honorary doctorates from the University of Greenwich in 1993 and from the University of York in 2007.

-She was listed in June 2023 as one of the Windrush generation who struggled for civil rights in the UK.
+Barrow was listed in June 2023 as one of the Windrush generation who struggled for civil rights in the UK.